CalebQ42/desktopfile/README.md

 # desktopfile

-Go library to parse/generate .desktop files
+Go library to parse/generate .desktop files.
+This library (at least tries to) follows the freedesktop.org specifications.